rasthpop/arkan_POC/version_history/README.md

 v1.2: Fixes: added GPS tracking with low accuracy (shows only low accuracy location; still lots of errors)

 v1.3: Fixes: added GPS tracking with high accuracy (switches between low/high accuracy location to ensure the minimal errors)

+v2.0: Reading data from USB receiver and displaying them in the app instead of some fixed coordinates